Ryan O'Neal, star of 'Peyton Place' and 'Love Story,' dies at 82

 He did not list a cause of death.

 Ryan O'Neal's star rose in 1964 after landing his breakout role as Rodney Harrington in the ABC nighttime soap Peyton Place.
 O'Neal was known as a heartthrob, especially from his turn in the 1970 box office hit Love Story, for which he earned his Oscar nod.
+In the 1973 hit Paper Moon, O'Neal played a Depression-era con artist alongside his real-life daughter Tatum O'Neal, a role that won her an Academy Award for best supporting actress at age 10.
 His other notable movie roles include Barry Lyndon, A Bridge Too Far and The Driver.

-From 2005 to 2017, he had a recurring role on the Fox series Bones as the father of the lead character.
+He was born into the business as the son of screenwriter Charles "Blackie" O'Neal and actress Patricia O'Callaghan, according to the biography page on his website.

-Before starting his acting career, the Los-Angeles native trained to become a professional boxer.
-He competed in two Golden Gloves championships in 1956 and 1957, according to the biography page on his website.
+Before turning to acting, the Los Angeles native trained to become a professional boxer.
+He competed in two Golden Gloves championships in 1956 and 1957.
+He parlayed his athleticism into a stuntman role on the TV series Tales of the Vikings, his first on-screen job.

+"I like this business now," O'Neal told The New York Times in 1978.
+"There's a nice thing about going to work and working on something that may last a long time.
+But it's a little scary."

+In the early '60s, O'Neal married his first wife, actress Joanna Moore.
+They had Tatum and son Griffin.
+He went on to wed actress Leigh Taylor‐Young with whom he had a son, Patrick.
+O'Neal also had a son, Redmond, with his love later in life, the late actor Farrah Fawcett.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.